Veeloxfire/ProfilerLib/README.md

-# ProfilerLib
+# TracerLib
 Simple Tracing Library

+Look at src/example.cpp to see how it is used

-Produces a google tracing json object from your code
+This library produces a google tracing json file from your code

-Simply put `TRACING_SCOPE("Zone name")` in the scope you want to get traced
+You can then use this with whatever trace viewer you prefer

+# Why things are as they are

+This was developed as part of instrumentation for the Axle compiler Any features/bugs exist because of the needs of that project

+# Planned features/current limitations

-Currently only supports windows
+- Currently only supports windows
+- Currently has no protection against running over the buffer on the client side
+- Currently *MUST* use another thread to do the writing (this might affect highly threaded applications in the future?)
+- Currently only supports one thread and one process id